RageCage64/markdown-cv/index.md

 `Sept 2019 - March 2021`
 **D2L - Software Developer**
 - Delivered custom features for clients on the Brightspace platform
-- C# .Net (Core and Framework) back end, LitElement web component front end
+- Used C# .NET (Core and Framework) on the back end, LitElement web component on the front end
-- AWS Lambdas (Node.js), DynamoDB, Terraform, CloudFormation
+- Used managed services including AWS Lambdas (Node.js), DynamoDB, Terraform, CloudFormation
-- Member of Open Source Advisory group, helping the company with open source processes and direction
+- Member of Open Source Advisory group, helped the company with open source processes and direction
-- Conducting co-op and full-time interviews
+- Conducted co-op and full-time interviews

 `Nov 2017 - Sept 2019`
-**Metroline Research Group - Software Developer**
+**Metroline R. G. - Software Developer**
 - Wrote software in Go, PHP, C#, and Python
 - As the sole software dev, designed and implemented multiple internal tools for employee management and for project specific needs
 - Managed small, essential cloud infrastructure on DigitalOcean, Heroku, and Google Cloud